 Smith, Holloway(born: 1896 - died: 1970)

 Holloway Smith left Arkansas in the 1940s.
-He served as a temporary member of the YMCA U.S.O.
-Club on 3rd Street in Pittsburg, CA, in 1945, according to the USO-Staff Conference minutes dated June 11, 1945.
-At the U.S.O., Holloway was standing-in for Maurice Hardeman, who was attending an orientation course in New York.
+He served as a temporary member of the YMCA USO Club on 3rd Street in Pittsburg, CA in 1945, according to the USO-Staff Conference minutes of June 11, 1945.
+At the U.S.O., Holloway was a stand-in for Maurice Hardeman, who was attending an orientation course in New York.
 [The USO-Staff Conference minutes are within the National Jewish Welfare Board War Correspondence.
 National Jewish Welfare Board, Army-Navy Division Records, I-180, at the American Jewish Historical Society.]
-By 1951, Holloway Smith was living in Monterey, California, according to Polk's Monterey Pacific Grove City Directory, 1951, p.
-430; he operated Ella's Southern Kitchen Restaurant.
+By 1951, Smith was living in Monterey, CA, according to Polk's Monterey Pacific Grove City Directory, 1951, p.
+430; he operated Ella's Southern Kitchen Restaurant there.
 He is last listed as a cook in the 1957 Monterey city directory.

 Holloway Smith last lived to Reno, NV, where he died in January of 1970, according to the U.S. Social Security Death Index.
 Smith was born in Spottsville, KY November 19, 1896, according to his World War I Draft Registration Card, completed in Henderson, KY.
 He was the son of James and Harriett Smith, according to the 1900 U.S. Federal Census.
 He had been the husband of Eunice Smith, who was born around 1902 in Jackson, MS, according to the 1940 U.S. Federal Census.

 For more information see Black History Month: Holloway Smith; After Trice, an Iowa State website; and "Holloway Smith" in Nevada State Journal, 1/22/1970, p.
 39.